FCCMA Policy for Support of Members-In-Transition

 Recognizing that it is the responsibility of all FCCMA members—especially members of the Board of Director—to notify the FCCMA staff immediately upon learning that a member is in transition, the MIT Committee and the Board have established the following guidelines to assist in this effort:

-1. Any member who learns of another member who is in danger of being unemployed or is already unemployed should notify FCCMA staff as soon as possible.
+a.
+Any member who learns of another member who is in danger of being unemployed or is already unemployed should notify FCCMA staff as soon as possible.

-2. Staff will then call the member to offer assistance, explain FCCMA’s support programs, and learn of the particulars of the members’ situation.
+b.
+Senior advisors/staff will then call the member to offer assistance, explain FCCMA’s support programs, and learn of the particulars of the members’ situation.

-3. Staff will notify the MIT Committee and the Board of Directors who will also contact the member.
+d.
+Staff will notify the MIT Committee and the Board of Directors who will also contact the member.

-5. MIT Committee members, Board of Directors and other FCCMA members are encouraged to keep in touch with the member-in-transition within their respective districts to offer support.
+e.
+MIT Committee members, Board of Directors and other FCCMA members are encouraged to keep in touch with the member-in-transition within their respective districts to offer support.

-6. The membership is encouraged to hire MITs for special projects and/or interim positions whenever possible.
+f.
+The membership is encouraged to hire MITs for special projects and/or interim positions whenever possible.

-7. If there is a local managers’ group that meets on a regular basis, MITs should be encouraged to attend as a means of keeping in contact with peers and up to date on current issues.
+g.
+If there is a local managers’ group that meets on a regular basis, MITs should be encouraged to attend as a means of keeping in contact with peers and up to date on current issues.